Trump Reaches Out But Also Takes His Shots In Speech To Congress And Nation

 As there has been little sign of movement on either side of the wall debate, it now seems likely the Feb.
 15 deadline for a deal will not be met.
 Many expect that will trigger a presidential declaration of a national security emergency, which Trump says would enable him to build the wall with funds appropriated for other purposes.

 But the wall was not the only gauntlet Trump tossed to the members of Congress.
-He also called for a new law limiting abortions late in a pregnancy, excoriating the New York legislature for having "cheered with delight the passage of legislation that would allow a baby to be ripped from their mother's woman moments before birth."
+He also called for a new law limiting abortions late in a pregnancy, excoriating the New York Legislature for having "cheered with delight the passage of legislation that would allow a baby to be ripped from their mother's woman moments before birth."

 Trump also took a shot at embattled Virginia Gov. Ralph Northam for remarks he made in a radio interview about abortion late in a pregnancy.
 Northam is a physician.

-Note: An earlier version of this story misspelled Stacey Abrams' first name as Stacy.